eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 		* YAML = Yet Another Markup Language, YAML Ain't Markup Language
 		* YAML CRD
 			+ For Kubernetes, CRD = custom resource definition.
++ Experience with Hadoop, Vertica, HBase, Spark.
++ Experience with Docker, AWS, and CircleCI is a bonus.
++ skill set:
+	- Experience with Docker, Kubernetes, ceph, AWS a plus
+	- Comfortable around data stores, MySQL, PostgreSQL and Redis a plus
+	- You appreciate a well-designed REST API
+	- You calmly triage production issues across microservices and approach the creation of software with a DevOps mindset
++ skill set:
+	- Experience with build infrastructure (e.g. Jenkins), and build tools (e.g. Maven, Ant, Make, CMake, etc)
+	- In-depth knowledge of version control systems
+	- Infrastructure as code mindset
+	- Experience with infrastructure design and operations (monitoring, alerting, BDR)
+	- Experience with provisioning clusters on Amazon EC2, and/or Google Compute
+	- Experience with private/public clouds, virtualization technologies (VMWare, KVM, or similar) and container technologies (Docker, Kubernetes)
+	- Familiarity with concepts of InfoSec/AppSec
++ Comfortable with most of the following: linux, python, docker, kubernetes
 + skill set:
 	- Experience with Kubernetes and Docker.
 	- Experience with Elasticsearch, Redis and/or Memcached.